Trial of accurate positioning

 The SBAS test transmission services

-The test transmission service that was part of the SBAS test-bed project will be discontinued after 31 July 2020.
-This service was intended for testing and development purposes only and is not a permanent SBAS for the region.
-We anticipate a similar test transmission service to resume in 2021 at the latest, and this will be developed to become a fully operational SBAS for the Australasian region by 2023.
+The test transmission service that was part of the SBAS test-bed project is no longer available.
+This service was intended for testing and development purposes only and was not intended to be a permanent SBAS for the region.
+We anticipate a similar test transmission service to resume in 2022 at the latest, and this will be developed to become a fully operational and certified SBAS for Australia and New Zealand by 2025.
 The new system will be called the Southern Positioning Augmentation Network.

 The economic benefits